nkphysics/autoNICER/README.md

 3. Run autonicer by calling the local installation (i.e. `$ autonicer`)

 4. Upon starting autoNICER you will be asked to input the target source that you would like to query.
-Input the same source that you queryed in the web browser.
+Input the same source that you queryed in the web browser (ex: PSR_B0531+21).

 5. Next you will be prompted to select the settings.
 You can select the following
 	- If you want a barycenter correction performed